 Employment Areas are stable areas containing diverse industrial and business employment operations.
 Some uses require extensive land resources and have low employment densities.
-Examples are logistics, warehousing and storage vards.
-Employment Areas also include small and mid-size office developments either in stand-alone buildings or in conjunction with other uses.
-In key such those with locations. as excellent transportation services, large office developments will be found.
+Examples include logistics, warehousing and storage yards.
+Employment Areas also include small and mid-size office developments either in standalone buildings or in conjunction with other uses.
+In key locations, such as those with excellent transportation services, large office developments will be found.
 Retail, service or infrastructure uses that support the employment base are also located in Employment Areas.

 In order to protect lands for employment uses, uses intended to serve the city's residential population will be discouraged from locating in Employment Areas.
 Exceptions may be made for residential serving uses that would create land use conflicts with residential uses or are uses identified as beneficial to the City that cannot be accommodated in residential areas.
-Some examples are large-scale sporting venues, places of religious assembly, or colleges and universities.
+Some examples are large scale sporting venues, places of religious assembly, or colleges and universities.

-Many businesses within the Employment Areas rely on the delivery of goods and services by truck.
+Many businesses within Employment Areas rely on the delivery of goods and services by truck.
 As such, goods movement infrastructure within Employment Areas is necessary in order for businesses to remain competitive within the regional economy.